-1. Which were the three most significant opportunities in the environment which contributed to the company's success/present situation?
+- 1. Which were the three most significant opportunities in the environment that contributed to the company's success/present situation? - a) () b) () c) ()

 Put a score against each factor listed, in the brackets, using a 1-10 scale (where 10 is extremely significant).